Programmatic became central to the media planning process last year—and not just for B2C brands.

 We encourage you to subscribe to our blog for the latest data surrounding the advertising industry.
 We will provide daily updates as COVID-19 continues to make its mark on the US economy.

-Early in the year, experts were already predicting a sizable shift to programmatic advertising options.
+Early in 2020, experts were already predicting a sizable shift to programmatic advertising options.
 Some sources expected 69% of all digital media advertisements—over $100 billion in value—to be programmatic.

-However, growth is exceeding expectations.
+However, growth exceeded expectations.
 The Trade Desk reported 100% YoY growth in programmatic buying across Connected TV, 70% YoY growth across mobile video, and audio programmatic spend grew about 70% YoY.

 “So far in 2020 we’ve seen several years of advertising disruption and innovation compressed into a few months,” said Jeff Green, CEO of The Trade Desk.
 “As a result, advertisers have become more deliberate and data-driven with every advertising dollar.”